erresoftware/rpi-monitor/README.md

 ## 🔐 Security

-Reboot and shutdown actions require the system sudo password.
+Package refresh and upgrade actions require the system sudo password.
+The dashboard does not expose reboot or shutdown actions.

-⚠️ Keep your Raspberry Pi in a secure network.
+Keep your Raspberry Pi in a secure network.
+Do not expose this dashboard directly to the internet; use a VPN or a reverse proxy with TLS and authentication if you need remote access.

 ---